Mega Man (1987 video game): Development

 The team had initially considered names such as "Mighty Kid", "Knuckle Kid", and "Rainbow Man" before settling on their final decisions.
 The "Rainbow" name was considered because the character could change into seven colors based on the weapon selected.
 The production team chose a music motif when naming the main characters in Mega Man.
 The protagonist's original name is Rock and his sister's name is Roll, a play on the term "rock and roll".
 This type of naming would later be extended to many characters throughout the series.
 One of the original storylines considered by the team but not used in the final game was to have Roll be kidnapped, and Rock had to rescue her.
 Another idea had included a boss fight against a giant Roll near the end of the game.

 Mega Man's gameplay was inspired by rock paper scissors, where certain bosses are weak to other weapons, e.g. Cut Man is weak to Guts Man's weapon because Guts Man's weapon specializes in picking up and throwing rocks and rock beats scissors.

 The team decided to incorporate anime elements for the game's animation.
 Inafune explained, "[Mega Man's] hand transforms into a gun and you can actually see it come out of his arm.
 We wanted to make sure that the animation and the motion was realistic and actually made sense.
 So with Mega Man, we had this perfect blending of game character with animation ideas."
 The gameplay for Mega Man was inspired by the game rock paper scissors.
 The project supervisor wanted a simple system that offered "deep gameplay".
 Each weapon deals a large amount of damage to one specific Robot Master, others have little to no effect against them, and there is no single weapon that dominates all the others.
 Mega Man was originally able to crouch, but the team decided against it since it made players' ability to determine the height of onscreen projectiles more difficult.
 Naoya Tomita (credited as "Tom Pon") began work on Mega Mans scenic backgrounds immediately after his Capcom training.
 Tomita proved himself amongst his peers by overcoming the challenges of the console's limited power through maximizing the use of background elements.

 Mega Man was scored by Manami Matsumae (credited as "Chanchacorin Manami"), who composed the music, created the sound effects, and programmed the data in three months, using a sound driver programmed by Yoshihiro Sakaguchi (credited as "Yuukichan's Papa").
 The musical notes were translated one by one into the computer language.
 Matsumae was challenged by the creative limits of three notes available at any one time, and when she was unable to write songs, she created the sound effects.
+She composed the music to be rock-oriented to fit its action gameplay and robotic protagonist, and to differentiate it from the classical style of other Capcom games.